theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/extraction-parameters.md

-Extraction parameters can be changen in the window "Run extractions".
+Extraction parameters can be change in the window "Run extractions".
 ![Extraction parameters](/img/content/xu/xu_run_extraction_param_gen.png){:class="img-responsive"}

 To open "Run extractions" window, select an extraction in the main window of the Designer and click **[Run]** (see details in [Running an extraction](./content/_en/xtract-universal/getting-started-table/run-an-extraction)).